-Table 3-2 Authenticator Threats
+Table 3-2 Authenticator Threats to DPC

 |Authenticator Threats/Attacks||Examples||Applicability to DPC|

-|Theft||A hardware cryptographic device is stolen.||An external USB or microSD can be readily stolen.
-Two-factor authentication prevents unauthorized use of the private key.|
+|Theft||A hardware cryptographic device is stolen.||An external USB drive or microSD card can be readily stolen.
+Multifactor authentication prevents unauthorized use of the private key.|

-|A cell phone is stolen.||A mobile device that stores the DPC in software or embedded cryptographic token can be readily stolen.
+|A cell phone is stolen.||A mobile device that stores the DPC in software or in an embedded cryptographic token can be readily stolen.
 Use mobile locking mechanisms, remote wipe, and other mobile device security best practices to mitigate risk of a stolen device.
-Further, two-factor authentication prevents unauthorized use of the private key.|
+Furthermore, multifactor authentication prevents unauthorized use of the private key.|

-|Duplication||Software PKI authenticator (private key) copied.||A DPC stored in a software based container on a mobile device could be copied from the device.
-Use device sandboxing mechanisms, cryptographic techniques and malware detection mechanisms as a mitigation.|
+|Duplication||A software PKI authenticator (private key) is copied.||A DPC stored in a software-based container on a mobile device could be copied from the device.
+Use device sandboxing mechanisms, cryptographic techniques, and malware detection mechanisms as mitigation.|

-|Eavesdropping||Memorized secrets are obtained by watching keyboard entry.||An attacker could observe a PIN/password that protects the cryptographic token through shoulder surfing.
-Educate users to be mindful of surroundings when entering PIN/password.
-Note: This attack compromises only one factor of the two-factor authentication mechanisms provided by DPC.|
+|Eavesdropping||Memorized secrets are obtained by watching keyboard entry.||Through shoulder surfing, an attacker could observe a PIN/password that protects the cryptographic token.
+Educate users to be mindful of surroundings when entering PINs/passwords.
+Use authentication end points that employ trusted input and trusted display capabilities.
+Note: This attack compromises only one factor of the multifactor authentication mechanisms provided by DPC.|

-|Memorized secrets or authenticator outputs are intercepted by keystroke logging software.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
-Use mobile security best practices to prevent and/or detect malware on the endpoint.
+|Memorized secrets or authenticator outputs are intercepted by keystroke-logging software.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
+Use mobile security best practices to prevent and/or detect malware on the end point.
 Also, native cryptographic token storage on some devices can leverage trusted paths for PIN/password entry.|

-|Offline cracking||A software PKI authenticator is subjected to dictionary attack to identify the correct password or PIN to use to decrypt the private key.||A DPC stored in a software-based container on a mobile device could be copied from the device and subject to offline cracking.
-Use PIN/password throttling, device encryption, and malware detection mechanisms as a mitigation.|
+|Offline cracking||A software PKI authenticator is subjected to a dictionary attack to identify the correct password or PIN to use to decrypt the private key.||A DPC stored in a software-based container on a mobile device could be copied from the device and would be subject to offline cracking.
+Use PIN/password throttling, device encryption, and malware detection mechanisms as mitigation.|

-|Side channel attack||A key is extracted by differential power analysis on a hardware cryptographic authenticator.||A mobile device is susceptible to side channel attacks only if the PIN/password has been successfully entered.
-Use key and/or PIN usage timeout/limits and adopt other countermeasures described in 800-63-3b and PHY-5 .|
+|Side-channel attack||A key is extracted by differential power analysis on a hardware cryptographic authenticator.||A mobile device is susceptible to side-channel attacks only if the PIN/password has been successfully entered.
+Use key and/or PIN usage time-out/limits and adopt other countermeasures described in NIST SP 800-63-3B and PHY-5 .|

-|A cryptographic authenticator secret is extracted by analysis of the response time of the authenticator over many attempts.||A mobile device is susceptible to side channel attacks only if the PIN/password has been successfully entered.
-Use key and/or PIN usage timeout/limits and adopt other countermeasures described in 800-63-3b and PHY-5 .|
+|A cryptographic authenticator secret is extracted by analysis of the response time of the authenticator over many attempts.||A mobile device is susceptible to side-channel attacks only if the PIN/password has been successfully entered.
+Use key and/or PIN usage time-out/limits and adopt other countermeasures described in NIST SP 800-63-3B and PHY-5 .|

-|Endpoint compromise||A cryptographic authenticator connected to the endpoint is used to authenticate remote attackers (i.e., Malicious code on the endpoint proxies remote access to a connected authenticator without the subscriber’s consent).||A DPC that leverages an external token, such as a USB token, may be vulnerable to this threat.
-Two-factor authentication prevents unauthorized use of the DPC private key.|
+|End-point compromise||A cryptographic authenticator connected to the end point is used to authenticate remote attackers (i.e., malicious code on the end point is used as a proxy for remote access to a connected authenticator without the subscriber’s consent).||A DPC that leverages an external token, such as a USB token, may be vulnerable to this threat.
+Multifactor authentication prevents unauthorized use of the DPC private key.|

 |Authentication is performed on behalf of an attacker rather than the subscriber.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
-Use sandboxing and mobile security best practices to prevent and detect malware on the endpoint.
+Use sandboxing and mobile security best practices to prevent and detect malware on the end point.
 Also, native cryptographic token storage on some devices can leverage trusted paths for PIN/password entry.|

-|Malicious code proxies authentication or exports authenticator keys from the endpoint.||A DPC stored in a software-based container on a mobile device could be copied from the device and subject to offline cracking.
-Use sandboxing, device encryption, and malware detection mechanisms as a mitigation.|
+|Malicious code is used as a proxy for authentication or exports authenticator keys from the end point.||A DPC stored in a software-based container on a mobile device could be copied from the device and would be subject to offline cracking.
+Use sandboxing, device encryption, and malware detection mechanisms as mitigation.|

 18.104.22.168.
 Other Threats¶